CrossFit: CrossFit Games

 The CrossFit Games, created and directed by Dave Castro until 2021, have been held every summer since 2007.
-Athletes at the Games compete in workouts they learn about only hours beforehand, sometimes including surprise elements that are not part of the typical CrossFit regimen.
+Athletes at the Games compete in workouts they learn about only hours in advance, sometimes featuring surprise elements not part of the typical CrossFit regimen.
 Past examples include a rough-water swim, a softball throw, and a pegboard climb.
 The Games are styled as a venue for determining the "Fittest on Earth", where competitors should be "ready for anything."